195 - MINISTERIAL APPROVALS16

 2.

 Conditions.
-Following approval of an application under the Streamlined Ministerial Approval Process, but prior to issuance of a building permit for the development, the Director may require one-time changes to the development that are necessary to comply with the objective uniform construction codes (including, without limitation building, plumbing, electrical, fire, and grading codes), to comply with federal or state laws, or to mitigate a specific, adverse impact upon the public health or safety and there is no feasible method to satisfactorily mitigate or avoid the specific adverse impact without modifying the development.
-A "specific, adverse impact" has the meaning defined in Government Code section 65589.5(d)(2).
+Following approval of an application under the Local Streamlined Ministerial Approval Process, but prior to issuance of a building permit for the development, the Director may require one-time changes to the development that are necessary to comply with the objective uniform construction codes (including, without limitation building, plumbing, electrical, fire, and grading codes), to comply with federal or state laws, or to mitigate a specific, adverse impact upon public health or safety and there is no feasible method to satisfactorily mitigate or avoid the specific adverse impact without modifying the development.
+A "specific, adverse impact" has the meaning defined in Government Code Section 65589.5(d)(2).

 3.